MAZ12211/notes-and-blogs/README.md

 ### Todos

 - [x] A page for EasyRPG notes.
+- [ ] A button to open this repo in the page.
 - [ ] A way for people to track the website's changes (rss)
 - [ ] A page for Escaped Chasm.
 - [x] A page for LISA The First.